biya-coin/biyaliquid-docs/.gitbook/developers-evm/wrapped-inj.md

 ## What is a wrapped cryptocurrency?

-On Biyaliquid, BIYA is the cryptocurrency, which is what is used to pay transaction fees on the network.
+On Biyachain, BIYA is the cryptocurrency, which is what is used to pay transaction fees on the network.

 However, some dApps (including DEXes), only accept ERC20 tokens in their interfaces, and thus BIYA does **not** work with them.